 Digital stamps, or digi stamps, are black and white digital images that are downloaded onto a computer where they can be manipulated before printing out.

 At their most basic, when they are printed out digital stamps are just like traditional rubber or clear stamped images.
 One of their attractions, however, is the fact that the images can be resized, flipped (create a mirror image) or manipulated in other ways before printing it out and colored in the same way that a rubber stamped image is colored.
 This gives a stamper a range of new design opportunities.
 The most significant difference between digital stamps and traditional stamps is that there is no physical stamp.
 A digital stamp is just the image.
-Digital stamps are typically in two formats, PNG and JPG.
-PNG files have a transparent background and therefore can be layered with other image (see JPG and PNG comparison for more details).
+Digital stamps are typically in two formats: PNG and JPG.
+PNG files have a transparent background and therefore can be layered with another image (see JPG and PNG comparison for more details).
 JPG and PNG are just two of the technical terms you may come across as you start your journey into digital stamping.

 How are Digital Stamps or Digi Stamps Used?